spotify/github-java-client/README.md

 ## Supported Java versions

 This library is written and published with Java version 11.
 In our CI workflows, we execute automated tests with the Java LTS versions 11, 17 and 21.
-Due to Java's backwards compatability, this library can definitely be used in all the tested versions.
+Due to Java's backward compatibility, this library can definitely be used in all the tested versions.

 ## Contributing